FAQ

 -

-In addition to the entry requirements above, applicants will need to write a 250 word Statement of intention outlining why they want to study the Diploma in Sport Management, and their career aspirations.
+In addition to the entry requirements above, applicants will need to provide some additional information about why they want to study the Diploma in Sport Management, and their career aspirations.

-Admission may be competitive if there are more eligible applicants than available places, with rankings based on the entry criteria and Statement of intent.
+Admission may be competitive if there are more eligible applicants than available places, with rankings based on the entry criteria and additional written requirements.

 Australian Aboriginal and/or Torres Strait Islander applicants who do not meet the standard entry requirements are encouraged to apply through the Aboriginal Admission Access Scheme after completing their application.-